HK

 FDA status & cost

-PRP and BMAC are FDA-compliant as autologous, same-day, minimally manipulated preparations — not the allogeneic "stem cell" products sold at unregulated clinics.
-However, they are not FDA-approved for orthopedic indications and are not covered by insurance.
+PRP is FDA-compliant as an autologous, same-day, minimally manipulated preparation -- not the allogeneic "stem cell" products sold at unregulated clinics.
+However, it is not FDA-approved for orthopedic indications and is not covered by insurance.
 Private pay only.
+See pricing below.

 Who benefits — and who doesn't